quagly/neo4j-experiments-as-tests/README.md

 The default task runs all tests

-There is also a task to convert spock tests to adocs to create githup gists for use at http://gist.neo4j.org/ [GitHub Gist] this does require that the Spocks test follow a format that is not yet documented
+There is also a task to convert spock tests to adocs to create github gists for use at http://gist.neo4j.org/ [GitHub Gist] this does require that the Spocks test follow a format that is not yet documented